-Based on these findings, the next step is an in-person visit to the University of Colorado Anschutz Campus (located in Denver, Colorado) to meet with our interdisciplinary team for a comprehensive evaluation.
+Based on these findings, the next step is an in-person visit to the University of Colorado Anschutz Campus (located in Aurora, Colorado) to meet with our interdisciplinary team for a comprehensive evaluation.

 At this appointment, we review your history, examine your limb and current prosthesis, address medical concerns, and discuss your personal goals surrounding osseointegration.
 Depending on your needs, you may also meet with providers specializing in wound

 care, plastic surgery, foot & ankle care, interventional radiology, medical oncology, rehabilitation medicine, prosthetics, infectious disease, gait analysis, vascular medicine, or musculoskeletal oncology.

 Click here to learn more about the multidisciplinary members of the Limb Restoration Program team.